Workshops and Seminars

-This day-long workshop will provide teachers with tools and information on two of the worlds' major religious traditions -- Hinduism and Buddhism.
+This day-long workshop provided teachers with tools and information on two of the worlds' major religious traditions -- Hinduism and Buddhism.
 Both religions have a long, shared history but continue to contribute to a dynamic interchange among Asian countries and between Asia and other parts of the world.
-Presentations will cover the historical emergence of both religions, as well as important ideas and practices that emerged out of them, including the concepts of karma, dharma, and samsara.
-Particular emphasis will be given to how these religious traditions grew in conversation and the important differences and changes that occurred between them over time.
-Presenters will contextualize terms and ideas within traditions, while guiding participants through active learning exercises and primary source materials to use with their students.
+Presentations covered the historical emergence of both religions, as well as important ideas and practices that emerged out of them, including the concepts of karma, dharma, and samsara.
+Particular emphasis was given to how these religious traditions grew in conversation and the important differences and changes that occurred between them over time.
+Presenters contextualized terms and ideas within traditions, while guiding participants through active learning exercises and primary source materials to use with their students.

-The workshop is designed for socials studies and language arts educators at the middle and high school level.
-It will address Texas and national teaching standards that examine the relationships among religion, philosophy, and culture and the development of major world religions.
+The workshop was designed for socials studies and language arts educators at the middle and high school level.
+It addressed Texas and national teaching standards that examine the relationships among religion, philosophy, and culture and the development of major world religions.